TheMartian117/blog/README.md

             <i class="icon-calendar"></i>
             April 17, 2020</div>
         </div>
-        <div class = "post"><p>Hackathons are a great way to meet with other people who share similarinterests as you.
+        <div class = "post"><p>Hackathons are a great way to meet with other people who share similar interests as you.
 Basically, you go to a venue, and have 24 hours to create something cool to solve a problem.
 Hackathons are really fun because it gives you experience creating something, but also allows you to meet new people who you can talk to about programming.</p></div>

    </li><li><a class="post-link" href="/blog/teaching/AI">